-There are different hosting sites such as Bluehost, GoDaddy, etc. You can easily purchase a dedicated IP from the respective hosting site.
+Different hosting sites such as Bluehost, GoDaddy, etc. You can easily purchase a dedicated IP from the respective hosting site.

-In case you are using GoDaddy, here's how you can get a Dedicated IP from GoDaddy:
+In case you are using GoDaddy, here's how you can get a dedicated IP from GoDaddy:

 - Go to your Account manager on the GoDaddy site.

 - Click on Hosting & Servers in the main navigation bar.